dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 - __Train the model with SegNet in train time__ - this makes the training extremely time inefficient.
 Every input frame needs to be segmented by the SegNet which is computationally expensive for our humble laptops.
 Additionally, the brain of the agent suffers from the SegNet's imperfect output.
 On the other hand, this approach makes the implementation of SegNet in Python API quite straightforward.
 - __Train the model using custom shader and plug in the SegNet during test time__ - this is more time-efficient solution, because SegNet is being used only at inference time.
 It also allows to train the brain of the agent using noise-free segmented images from the custom shader.
 Sadly, this requires much more work with Python API, to integrate SegNet post-factum.

+<iframe width="480" height="315" src="https://www.youtube.com/embed/pr3DfmuhnfM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 <em> Inference using PPO model with Segmentation Network.
 Not only is the algorithm much slower (we have several milliseconds delay using the best computer we good get our hands on), but the behaviour of the agent is not entirely correct (SegNet's output is not as accurate as the images produced by the custom shader in Unity).</em>

+### Behavioural Cloning

+In this approach agent learns directly from human player.
+This has several implications: we can train a decent agent in half an hour or so, but it will never be better then a human.
+This may be a great approach to create an agent which should be just good, not excellent in some task (e.g video games, where AI should be weak enough so we can enjoy the game), but not good enough for our purpose.

 ### Heuristic